 1. Molecularly Tunable Fluorescent Quantum Defects.
 Defects can rule the properties of a crystal.
-This effect is particularly intriguing in atom-thick materials such as single-walled carbon nanotubes (SWCNTs) and graphene, where new chemistry and physics may arise due to strong coupling of electrons, excitons, phonons, and spin with defects in reduced dimensions.
+This effect is particularly intriguing in atom-thick materials, such as single-walled carbon nanotubes (SWCNTs) and graphene, where new chemistry and physics may arise due to strong coupling of electrons, excitons, phonons, and spin with defects at reduced dimensions.
 Our lab has synthetically created an entirely new class of defects that we call molecularly tunable fluorescent quantum defects, or quantum defects for short.
-We are exploring these chemically tailored, fluorescent quantum defects as a new toolkit for materials engineering, for brightening dark excitons, for creating near-infrared quantum emitters and single photon sources, and for probing chemical events that could be otherwise difficult to capture.
+We are exploring these chemically-tailored, fluorescent quantum defects as a new toolkit for materials engineering, for brightening of dark excitons, for the synthesis of quantum emitters and single photon sources, and for probing chemical events that could be otherwise difficult to capture.

 “Molecularly tunable fluorescent quantum defects.”
 Kwon, H.; Furmanchuk, A.; Kim, M.; Meany, B.; Guo, Y.; Schatz, G. C.*; Wang, Y.H.* J. Am.
 Chem.
 Soc.
 2016, 138, 6878-6885.

 “Optical probing of local pH and temperature in complex fluids with covalently functionalized, semiconducting carbon nanotubes.”
 Kwon, H.‡, Kim, M.‡, Meany, B.; Piao, Y.; Powell, L. R.; Wang, Y.H.*.
 J. Phys.
 Chem.
 C 2015, 119, 3733–3739.